Storage and Handling of Petroleum Products and Allied Products

 Announcements

-As of July 1, 2021, Applications for a Permit to Alter a Storage Tank System by Removal will be received, reviewed, and processed by the Petroleum Storage Program of Manitoba Conservation and Climate, where previously they were processed by Regional Environment Officers.
-The application form can be found here and submitted by email to petstor@gov.mb.ca or by Fax at 204-948-2338.
+As of July 1, 2021, the Application for Permit to Alter a Petroleum Storage Tank by Removal will be received, reviewed, and processed by the Petroleum Storage Program with Environment and Climate Change, where previously they were processed by regional Environment Officers.
+The application form can be submitted by email to petstor@gov.mb.ca or by fax to 204-948-2338.

-Please be advised that the current 5-year expiry dates on permits to operate fixed aboveground and underground petroleum storage tank systems in Manitoba are no longer necessary.
+Please be advised that the 5-year expiry dates on permits to operate fixed aboveground and underground petroleum storage tank systems in Manitoba are no longer in effect.

-Expiry dates were imposed during a period that required system upgrades to meet the requirements of the Canadian Council of Ministers of the Environment (CCME) Code of Practice as adopted by Manitoba Regulation 188/2001, the Storage and Handling of Petroleum Products and Allied Products Regulation.
+Expiry dates were imposed during a period that required system upgrades to meet the requirements of the Canadian Council of Ministers of the Environment (CCME) Code of Practice as adopted by Manitoba Regulation 188/2001, the Storage and Handling of Petroleum Products and Allied Products Regulation (the Regulation).
 The expiry dates were intended to track those upgrades through completion.
-As the Petroleum Storage Program has determined that all upgrades are complete, the renewal process is being discontinued.
+As the Petroleum Storage Program has determined that all upgrades are complete, the renewal process has been discontinued.

-Amendment to the Storage and handling of Petroleum Products and Allied Petroleum Products Regulation
+Amendment to the Storage and Handling of Petroleum Products and Allied Products Regulation

-An amendment to the Storage and Handling of Petroleum Products and Allied Products Regulation, MR 188/2001 (the Regulation) became effective August 17, 2018.
+An amendment to the Storage and Handling of Petroleum Products and Allied Products Regulation, M.R.
+188/2001 (the Regulation) came into effect on August 17, 2018.

-Delivery of the Petroleum Product and Allied Product Storage and Handling is based on the Storage and Handling of Petroleum Products and Allied Products Regulation M.R 188/2001 (the Regulation).
-The Regulation adopts the 2003 CCME Environmental Code of Practice for Aboveground and Underground Storage Tank Systems Containing Petroleum Allied Petroleum Products (the Code of Practice).
+The delivery of the Petroleum Storage Program is based on the Storage and Handling of Petroleum Products and Allied Products Regulation (M.R.
+188/2001) (the Regulation).
+The Regulation adopts much of the Environmental Code of Practice for Aboveground and Underground Storage Tank Systems Containing Petroleum and Allied Petroleum Products (the Code of Practice), published by the Canadian Council of Ministers of the Environment (CCME), 2003, Reference Number 1326.

 For a copy of the Code of Practice, redacted with permission by CCME, click here.